An exploration of the underlying 'drivers' of public attitudes towards economic inequality and welfare policy.

 This research (undertaken July 2008–February 2009) examines some of the values and beliefs that lie behind public attitudes towards economic inequality and welfare policy.
 It also explores approaches that might be used to build a public consensus for tackling economic inequality in the UK.

-By Louise Bamfield and Tim Horton from The Fabian Society.
+The research: By Louise Bamfield and Tim Horton from The Fabian Society.

 Much research on public attitudes to economic inequality has focused on revealing attitudes rather than exploring what motivates them.
 This research investigates some of the motivating forces behind these attitudes, and aims to fill in some of the gaps in previous research.
 It also explores elements around which a public consensus might be built for tackling economic inequality.